jonahgeorge/jonahgeorge/posts/Spam detection in Ruby.md

 I am attaching the report for your review.
 Please take a look and let me know if you have any questions.
 Ham (Confidence: 0.9982806444168091)

-Blue chew is the better way to get hard.
+BlueChew is the better way to get hard.
 Get your free sample today!
-Spam (Confidence: 0.995394766330719)
+Spam (Confidence: 0.9947096109390259)
 ```